Jeff Garrett Biography

 Posted on 2/3/2011

-Garrett describes his expertise as being a "dealer's dealer."
-With a network of professionals he has established over 25 years, he helps with financing, research and acquisitions sales.
-Over the course of his career, he has handled nearly every US rarity.
-During the American Numismatic Convention in 2003, he was one of the experts called upon to authenticate the long-lost 1913 Liberty Head nickel.
-In 2004, Garrett handled one of the greatest gold collections ever assembled, the famed Dukes Creek set of Georgia gold, which sold for nearly $4 million.
+Today, Garrett describes his expertise as being a "dealer's dealer."
+With a network of professionals he has established over 35 years, he helps with financing, research, and the sale of acquisitions.
+Over the course of his career, Garrett has handled nearly every United States rarity.
+During the American Numismatic Convention in 2003, Garrett was one of the experts called upon to authenticate the long-lost 1913 Liberty Nickel.
+Ten years later, Garrett and another partner purchased the coin at auction for over $3 million.

 In 2009, Garrett ran successfully for a seat on the board of governors for the ANA, and recently completed his term as president of the organization.
 The ANA is the largest numismatic organization in the world with over 25,000 members.